Ricoh IBM InfoPrint Continuous Form Laser Printer Models

 IBM was a pioneer in business laser printing beginning in the 1970s with the IBM 3800.

 Back in 2007, IBM released the details of the sale of the IBM Printing Systems Division to Ricoh.
 This action created the InfoPrint Solutions Company, a joint venture for the next three years.
 In the previous five years, IBM had acquired 60 companies with an emphasis on software and services.
 Also, IBM had sold off the businesses of hard disk drives, displays, and the IBM PC business.

 As a stockholder, one could wish that the next decade would witness great strategic growth.
 As stated, one could wish.

 Ricoh brings the legacy to an end.

 IBM and Ricoh had enjoyed a long relationship as Seller/OEM of the continuous form lasers.
 Ricoh had acquired Hitachi’s high-speed printing group, the supplier to IBM Printing.
 Ricoh found it strategic to own the vertical of build/sell/maintain/control.

-‘Production Printers’ is how IBM identified the continuous forms lasers in the product line.
+‘Production Printers’ is how IBM identified the continuous form lasers in the product line.
 The InfoPrint ‘cut-sheet printers’ were versions of Ricoh copiers.

 From a review of the Ricoh website, all Ricoh now sells is CF inkjet.
 Ricoh has withdrawn all InfoPrint CF laser printers.
 They are available as refurbished only, and as available in the marketplace.
 Don’t hesitate to get in touch with us regarding your specific requirements.